Back to home

 Key Points

-• Park covers 73.69 sq km from Coll d’Ordino to Madriu-Perafita-Claror valley.
+• Covers 73.69 sq km from Coll d’Ordino to el Goter, including Madriu-Perafita-Claror.

-Andorra's Environment, Agriculture and Livestock Minister Guillem Casal met on Thursday with former ministers from his department to share updates on the government's project for a new national natural park.
+Andorra's Environment, Agriculture and Livestock Minister Guillem Casal held a meeting on Thursday with former ministers from his department to present progress on the government's plan for a new national natural park.

-The initiative, developed in partnership with the parishes of Canillo and Ordino, will protect 73.69 square kilometres under enhanced status.
-Stretching from Coll d’Ordino and Pic de Casamanya through Vall de Sorteny, Mereig and Montaup, to Vall del Riu and Vall dels Meners, it continues via Coma de Ransol, Vall d’Incles, Clots de l’Os, Clots de Massat, Ortafà and el Goter.
-Adding the Madriu-Perafita-Claror valley brings total protected land to 30.08% of Andorra's territory, supporting the national target of 30% by 2030 under the Kunming-Montreal Global Biodiversity Framework from UN Biodiversity Conference COP15.
+Developed in collaboration with the parishes of Canillo and Ordino, the project aims to protect 73.69 square kilometres under a new designation.
+The area would extend from Coll d’Ordino and Pic de Casamanya, through Vall de Sorteny, Mereig and Montaup, to Vall del Riu and Vall dels Meners, then continue via Coma de Ransol, Vall d’Incles, Clots de l’Os, Clots de Massat, Ortafà and el Goter.
+Including the existing Madriu-Perafita-Claror valley—alongside protections in Comapedrosa and Sorteny parks—would raise the total protected land to 30.08% of Andorra's territory.
+This aligns with the national goal of 30% protection by 2030, as set by the Kunming-Montreal Global Biodiversity Framework from UN Biodiversity Conference COP15.

-Attendees included former ministers Jaume Serra, Olga Adellach, Jordi Mas, Bibiana Rossa and Sílvia Calvó, alongside Canillo first consul Jordi Alcobé and Ordino's Maria del Mar Coma.
-The session allowed integration of their expertise in environmental policy, conservation and natural heritage management from past legislatures.
+Participants included former ministers Jaume Serra, Olga Adellach, Jordi Mas, Bibiana Rossa and Sílvia Calvó, as well as Canillo first consul Jordi Alcobé and Ordino's Maria del Mar Coma.
+The discussion drew on their past experience in environmental policy, conservation and natural heritage to shape the initiative.

 Share the article via